tgross/blog.0x74696d.com/content/posts/2022-06-11-platforms-are-brownfield.md

 value out of the platform as quickly as possible, pushing off the long tail of services for later.

-But that long tail of post-MVP services break all the assumptions of the New Platform.
-So they end up investing hacking in new capabilities for exceptions.
+But that long tail of post-MVP services breaks all the assumptions of the New Platform.
+So they end up hacking in new capabilities for exceptions, and the pile of hacks grows continuously.
 The platform is all in on containers, but one team needs nested virtualization.
 The platform assumes services are stateless, but one team stores long-running process checkpoints on disk.
 The platform assumes Linux, but one team has custom electrical engineering software written for them twenty years ago that only runs on MS-DOS, and they don't own the source.
 That one was fun.

 What's going wrong?
 In the abstract, the promise of the "platform" is that it'll reduce complexity of a process.
 But in organizations large